quantumlib/qsim/docs/usage.md

 `num_threads` - number of threads to use
 `verbosity` - verbosity level

-qsimh1 just computes and just prints the first eight amplitudes.
+qsimh_base just computes and just prints the first eight amplitudes.
 The hybrid Schrödinger-Feynman method is used.
 The lattice is split into two parts.
 A two level checkpointing scheme is used to improve performance.
 Say, there are `k` gates on the cut.
 We split those into three parts: `p+r+s=k`, where